johnwesleyquintero/gas-vba-framework/inventory-report.md

 // --- UTILITY FUNCTIONS --- //

-// --- REFINEMENT ---
-// The error handler is updated to prevent the "Cannot read properties of undefined (reading 'alert')"
-// error.
-It now checks if a UI context is available before attempting to show a UI alert.
-// It will always log the full error for debugging, regardless of the context.
 /**
  * A centralized error handler.
 Logs the error and shows a user-friendly alert if in a UI context.
  * @param {Error} e The error object that was caught.